Madic-/Sway-DE/README.md

 ## Font config

-This role is not going not alter your fontconfig because everyone chooses a different font.
+This role is not going to alter your fontconfig because everyone chooses a different font.

 But to get colored emojis in every application you can use the following fontconfig as an example.
 It needs to be placed into **~/.config/fontconfig/fonts.conf**.